samsquire/ideas4/README.md

 When there is a change, the root object is changed.
 The problem is parallel updates to the root object, anyone who changes before the root is changed would be overwritten.

 We need to avoid last write wins as Left Right is not enough to protect the root.
-So we need multiversio conconvurrency control.
+So we need multiversion conconcurrency control.

+Alternatively we can treat the MegaTree as being threadsafe and not regenerate the tree each time there is a change, so we have internode parallelism.
+The MegaTree would have a commit method.

+For append only illusion we can generate events walked up to the root and when we serialize we serialize new nodes but while in memory it can mutate.

+To extend merkle support we can change the hash atomically when children change.

+Can use postgres mintransaction maxttransaction to decide on key visibility.

 # 47. Loop selection and autoparallelization